dpgraham4401/.dotfiles/README.md

 ```
 $ chmod +x ./stowAll.sh && ./stowAll.sh
 ```
 Note: stow will not replace a file that is already present, but it will complain to stdout.
 Remeber to back up those files incase you'd don't like these configs.
+You can also move them to `~/.dotfiles/archive`, this directory is not stowed but it is checked into git
 ```
 $ mv ~/.bashrc ~/.bashrc.bak
 ```